BLCM/bl3hotfixes/README.md

   [Local Archive](gbx_info_archive/2020-06-25-hotfixes_and_dlc3.md))
   * A separate hotfix a little while later fixed some issues with Zane's Digi-Clones and Moze's Iron Bear.
+* **2020-06-26**: A small unannounced hotfix update made some balance tweaks to a few Operative skills.